MatteoGuadrini/nosqlapi/README.md

 `.close()`

-Close the connection now (can be linked to `.__del__()`).
+Closing the connection now (can be linked to `.__del__()`).

 `.connect()`

-Connect to database with the arguments when object has been instantiated.
+Connecting to database with the arguments when object has been instantiated.

 `.create_database(parameters...)`

-Creation a single database with position and keyword arguments.
+Creating a single database with position and keyword arguments.

 `.has_database(parameters...)`

-Check if exists a single database with position and keyword arguments.
+Checking if exists a single database with position and keyword arguments.

 `.delete_database(parameters...)`

-Deletion of a single database with position and keyword arguments.
+Deleting of a single database with position and keyword arguments.

 `.databases()`